 The descent out of Raphoe, on the way to Letterkenny (Control), gives a glimpse of Glenveagh National Park, through which the route then passes.
 After the descent to Doochary (Control) some flatter miles are then gained until we reach Ardara.

 Shortly thereafter the road tilts up again as we ascend the Glengesh Pass on our way to Glencolumkille (Control), the westernmost point of the route.
-The road to Donegal town is undulating, and after passing Rosnowlagh (Control), the towns of Ballyshannon, Belleek and Blacklion (Control) will provide well-needed overnight rest for the legs.
+The road to Donegal town is undulating, and after passing through Rosnowlagh, the towns of Ballyshannon, Belleek and Bundoran (Control) will provide well-needed overnight rest for the legs.

-The Glangevlin Pass is the next major hill to be tackled, before some respite as the route passes through the flat lands of Killashandra (Control).
-The next control at Virginia marks the southernmost part of the route, which heads northeast, crossing the border near Crossmaglen.
+The Glangevlin Pass is the next major hill to be tackled, before some respite as the route passes through relatively flat lands towards Cavan (Control).
+Kingscourt marks the southernmost part of the route, which then heads northeast, crossing the border near Crossmaglen.
 The town of Newry (Control) brings us into County Down and the home straight, but not before the drumlins test tired legs.

 Some stretches of this route pass through wild and beautiful country, with little in the way of shelter or shop for many kilometres.
 With over 6,000 metres of climbing, a granny gear would be advisable for all but the seriously masochistic.
 A well-maintained bike should be a given.